Subaru Maintenance: Cost, Plans and Service Schedule

 Is a car warranty required?

-No. Unlike car insurance, a car warranty (also called a vehicle service contract) is not required by law.
+No. Unlike car insurance, a car warranty (also called a vehicle service contract) is optional and not required by law.

 » MORE: Car warranty vs. car insurance